hlavacs/AdaptedVulkanTutorial/README.md

 * Imgui.
 * Slang instead of GLSL.

-All features accept Imgui are already part of the Vulkan SDK, and thus make sense to be used.
+All features except Imgui are already part of the Vulkan SDK, and thus make sense to be used.

-On windows compile using MSVC and the compile.cmd file.
+On windows compile using MSVC and the compile.cmd file, or use cmake from VScode or run

+cmake --build build

 You need two prerequisites:

 * The Vulkan SDK needs to be installed, and the environment variable VULKAN_SDK needs to point to it.
 * You need to clone the IMGUI repo into some directory.
 In the compile.cmd, set the IMGUI variable to this directory.